-PHA Acceptance of Completed Units [24 CFR 983.156]
+OHA Acceptance of Completed Units [24 CFR 983.156]

-Upon notice from the owner that the housing is completed, the PHA must inspect to determine if the housing has been completed in accordance with the Agreement, including compliance with HQS and any additional requirements imposed under the Agreement.
-The PHA must also determine if the owner has submitted all required evidence of completion.

-If the work has not been completed in accordance with the Agreement, the PHA must not enter into the HAP contract.

-If the PHA determines the work has been completed in accordance with the Agreement and that the owner has submitted all required evidence of completion, the PHA must submit the HAP contract for execution by the owner and must then execute the HAP contract.
+Upon receipt of a (temporary) certificate of occupancy, OHA must inspect to determine if the housing has been completed in accordance with the Agreement, including compliance with HQS/ NSPIRE standards and any additional requirements imposed under the Agreement.
+OHA must also determine if the owner has submitted all required evidence of completion.
+If the work has not been completed in accordance with the Agreement, OHA must not enter into the HAP contract.
+If OHA determines the work has been completed in accordance with the Agreement and that the owner has submitted all required evidence of completion, OHA must submit the HAP contract for execution by the owner and must then execute the HAP contract.